Determining Volumes by Slicing: Chapter Study Guide

 - What is the foundational difference between the general Slicing Method and the Disk Method?

-- If a solid has equilateral triangles as cross-sections perpendicular to the x-axis, how would you begin forming the $A(x) equation?
+- If a solid has equilateral triangles as cross-sections perpendicular to the x-axis, how would you begin forming the equation?

 - When setting up a volume integral, how do you determine whether the limits of integration should be on the x-axis or the y-axis?